The Norfolk Bat Survey is not running in 2023.

 The Norfolk Bat Survey wants your help!
-We are conducting bat surveys across the whole of Norfolk (and in parts of Suffolk), by providing an opportunity for anyone to take advantage of recent advances in technology for automating the capture and analysis of acoustic data for bats.
+We are conducting bat surveys across the whole of Norfolk, by providing an opportunity for anyone to take advantage of recent advances in technology for automating the capture and analysis of acoustic data for bats.

 To achieve this, we have set up a number of Bat Monitoring Centres across the county, from which you can borrow equipment for a few days to take part in the survey.
 In return we will let you know what species were recorded.
-The survey season runs from mid-April until the end of September, so plenty of time to take part.
+The survey season this year runs from June until the end of September, so plenty of time to take part.

 We are limited by the number of detectors, so if you are interested you need to be quick in expressing interest and reserving your 1-km square to survey.
 Once you have reserved a square, you will be able to reserve a detector to use.